NiklasEi/bevy_kira_audio/README.md

   - [x] `wav`
   - [x] `flac`
 - [x] web support
-  - The features `ogg`, `flac` and `wav` can be build for WASM.
+  - The features `ogg`, `flac` and `wav` can be build for WASM and used in web builds.
 There are some differences between browsers:
-    - Firefox: The audio might sound distorted (trying to figure out why)
+    - Chrome requires an interaction with the website to play audio (e.g. a button click).
+This issue can be resolved with [a script][audio-context-resuming] in your `index.html` file ([usage example][bevy-game-template-audio-context-resuming]).
-    - Chrome: an interaction with the website is required before the AudioContext is started (e.g. a button click).
-Currently, the plugin cannot restart the AudioContext after an interaction.
+    - Firefox: The audio might sound distorted (this could be related to overall performance; see [issue #9][issue-9])
 - [x] pause/resume and stop tracks
 - [x] play a track on repeat
 - [x] control volume